-The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2012-13.
-In addition to base level funding for critical maintenance (CM), on occasion campuses will receive funding for specific Strategic Initiatives (SI) projects.
+The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2014-15.
+In addition to base level funding for critical maintenance (CM) that can be used for existing facilities, on occasion campuses will receive funding for specific Strategic Initiatives (SI) projects, or more flexible funding that can be used towards new construction or program improvement.
 This SI funding is unpredictable which makes planning for projects more complicated.
-In the fiscal year 2021-22 State Budget, the State enacted \$810 million in capital for SUNY including the recurring \$550 million in critical maintenance funding, \$10 million for educational opportunity centers, \$150 million for hospitals, and a \$100 million appropriation that can be used for new initiatives.
-This \$100 million appropriation is subject to a plan to be developed by SUNY and approved by the State Division of the Budget.
+In the fiscal year 2022-23 State Budget, the State enacted new capital appropriations totaling \$1,360 million for SUNY including the recurring \$550 million in critical maintenance funding for existing facilities, \$10 million for educational opportunity centers, \$150 million for hospitals, and \$650 million in flexible funding.
+The new appropriations are subject to a plan to be developed by SUNY and approved by the State Division of the Budget.